 Personalizing emails makes it more probable that prospects will open them, read them and book a meeting with you.
 Business development representatives personalize both subject lines and intros to email with their prospects’ names.
 However, personalization goes beyond that in sales outsourcing.
-It also includes research on prospects’ interests, activities or other.
+It also includes research on the prospects’ interests, activities or other relevant information.

 For example, a good way to start an email to someone is to mention you’ve both attended a certain event lately (if you saw it on social media), or that you felt inspired by your prospect’s latest post on LinkedIn.